 Christchurch is a city that has reinvented itself.
 Once known as the most English city outside England — all Gothic spires, willow-lined rivers and manicured gardens — the devastating 2010 and 2011 earthquakes flattened much of the central city.
 What has emerged from the rebuild is something more interesting: a creative, innovative city that wears its scars honestly and has found new energy in street art, pop-up culture, craft beer and a food scene that punches well above its weight.
 The gardens and parks survived the quakes, Hagley Park is still glorious, and the Avon River still winds through the heart of town.
 Christchurch is the natural starting point for any South Island road trip and deserves more than just a night before you pick up the rental car.
+Make sure you have travel insurance sorted before you go.

 The Earthquake Story